-- Adopting written procedures for contract administration and oversight. - Establishing a policy for paying employee overtime. - Developing a procurement plan and pilot program for debris operations. - Creating a plan to track and document volunteer and donated resources to help offset your local match requirement for Federal grant funds also called the non-Federal cost share.
+- Adopting written procedures for contract administration and oversight. - Establishing a policy for paying employee overtime. - Developing a procurement plan and pilot program for debris operations. - Know your local emergency management.
+Develop a Plan before the disaster to work with emergency management to effectively assist the community in a time of crisis.
+(See the OHSEP contact information on page 207 of Resources section.)